Wildcat (Frontier City): History

-Fairyland Park (1968-1990)
+Fairyland Park (1968–1990)

 In 1968, Wildcat opened at Fairyland Park in Kansas City, Missouri as the park's biggest ride, an attempt by its owners to stay competitive with other parks.
 The park was closed in 1977 due to extensive storm damage and the opening of the nearby Worlds of Fun in 1972.
 Wildcat sat abandoned with many other attractions from the park.

-Frontier City (1990-present)
+Frontier City (since 1990)

 In 1990, Wildcat was removed from the abandoned Fairyland Park and moved to Frontier City.
 Re-construction of the roller coaster began in June 1990, and major modifications were made to the track in order to fit the area it was placed in.

 The queue house features a "chicken exit" that guests can take if they chicken out during the last minute.

 In 1999, the original two trains used for the coaster were replaced with PTC trains for the 1999 season.
 Sometime before the 2004 season, one of the trains was removed for unknown reasons, reducing the coaster to strictly one-train operation.

 Wildcat was given new trains for the 2021 season.